Continuous Speculative Decoding for Autoregressive Image Generation

 As described in \cite{leviathan2023fast}, the expected walltime improvement is assumed to be:

-where $\alpha$ is the acceptance ratio of draft tokens, $\gamma$ is the draft length, and $c$ is the inference time ratio between the draft and target models.
-However, due to the limited models available, the largest model we can obtain is MAR-H (943M).
-The inference time ratio $c$ by MAR-B (208M) is 0.38 (bs=$128$), which is \textbf{far more larger} than the number $0.05$ or close to $0$ mentioned in \cite{leviathan2023fast}.
-Also, theoretical improvement is assumed to be due to long enough generations.
-However, autoregressive image generation is currently limited to $256$ generation steps.
-This further enhances the inapplicability of the theoretical results.
+where $\alpha$ is the acceptance rate of draft tokens, $\gamma$ is the draft length, and $c$ is the inference time ratio between the draft and target models.
+However, the existing draft model and the target model do not differ significantly in scale.
+For example, the inference time ratio $c$ of MAR-B (208M) over MAR-H (943M) is 0.38 (bs=$128$), which is \textbf{far more larger} than the number $0.05$ or close to $0$ mentioned in \cite{leviathan2023fast}.
+Increasing the batch size would reduce $c$, which is why our method shows better results on large batch size.

-We anticipate that our algorithm will achieve more significant runtime improvements with larger models, like 7B, 13B, or even larger.
+We anticipate that our algorithm will achieve more significant runtime improvements with larger target models, like 7B, 13B, as well as smaller draft models, like 97M, 125M.
 This direction warrants further investigation in future research.